 Physical Examination and Lab Work

 Mental health symptoms sometimes stem from physical conditions.
-Thyroid disorders, vitamin deficiencies, and hormonal imbalances can mimic psychiatric conditions.
+Thyroid disorders, vitamin deficiencies, and hormonal imbalances can mimic or cause psychiatric conditions.
 A basic physical exam might also occur, especially when seeing a psychiatrist.
 This medical approach ensures treatment addresses the actual underlying cause.

 Practical Steps to Prepare for Your Appointment